corda/corda-gradle-plugins/cordapp-cpk2/README.md

 - `cordaEmbedded`: This configuration behaves similarly to `cordaProvided` in the sense that it declares a `compileOnly` dependency that is excluded from both the CPK contents and from the published POM.
-The difference is that the dependent jar is also added to a `lib/` folder inside the CorDapp's "main" jar, and appended to the jar's `Bundle-Classpath` manifest attribute.
+The difference is that the dependent jar is also added to a `META-INF/privatelib` folder inside the CorDapp's jar, and appended to the jar's `Bundle-Classpath` manifest attribute.
 Note that an OSGi framework considers a `Bundle-Classpath` to contain ordinary jars and not bundles, even if those jars contain OSGi metadata of their own.
 Note also that the embedded jars' transitive dependencies will be embedded too, unless they are explicitly added to another Gradle configuration.